LSmith97/Mingo/README.md

 ## Icebox Features
 1. Create Google OAuthorization
-2. Delete posts and comments.
-3. Edit and update posts and comments
-4. View all posts and comments that a user has made.
+2. View all posts and comments that a user has made.
-5. Create multi-layer comments on comments.
+3. Create multi-layer comments on comments.

 ## Licenses